10 Lighthouse Visitor Centres

 South Stack Lighthouse, Isle of Anglesey

-Situated near the north west tip of Wales, the tiny islet known as South Stack Rock lies separated from Holyhead Island.
+South Stack Lighthouse is situated near the northwest tip of Wales; the tiny islet known as South Stack Rock lies separated from Holyhead Island.

 Southwold Lighthouse, Suffolk